Wall Street Analyst Initiated JFrog Ltd. [FROG]. What else is Wall St. saying

 FROG stock trade performance evaluation

 Overbought and oversold stocks can be easily traced with the Relative Strength Index (RSI), where an RSI result of over 70 would be overbought, and any rate below 30 would indicate oversold conditions.
 An RSI rate of 50 would represent a neutral market momentum.
-The current RSI for FROG stock in for the last two-week period is set at 47.76, with the RSI for the last a single of trading hit 56.32, and the three-weeks RSI is set at 50.25 for JFrog Ltd. [FROG], while it was recorded at 62.05 for the last single week of trading.
+The current RSI for FROG stock in for the last two-week period is set at 52.22, with the RSI for the last a single of trading hit 62.10, and the three-weeks RSI is set at 52.98 for JFrog Ltd. [FROG].
+The present Moving Average for the last 50 days of trading for this stock 72.10, while it was recorded at 63.50 for the last single week of trading.

 JFrog Ltd. [FROG]: An insightful look at the core fundamentals